All Current Alerts & Announcements

 Each property owner’s responsibility for their part of the town’s annual budget is assigned to them according to the value of their property.
 This “share” is calculated by multiplying their individual property’s valuation by the tax rate.
 For example, if the value of your property is $150,000, this number is multiplied by the tax rate (.017) to determine a tax bill of $2,550.

 The City Council and School Board approve annual budgets to pay for services in the coming year.
-The tax rate is calculated by dividing the amount needed to be raised (the budget, net of other revenues) by the town’s total assessed property value.
+The tax rate—sometimes called the mil-rate— is calculated by dividing the town’s total taxable assessed property value by the amount needed to be raised (the budget, net of other revenues).

 How much do I owe in property taxes?